 HER2-Targeted Therapies

-Some breast cancers have high amounts of a protein called HER2 on the surface of the cancer cells.
-These are called HER2-positive breast cancers.
-The HER2 protein is an important part of the pathway for cell growth and survival.
+HER2-positive breast cancers have a lot of the protein called HER2 on the surface of their cells.
+The HER2 protein is an important driver of cell growth and survival.

 HER2-targeted therapies are used to treat HER2-positive breast cancers.
 They have no role in the treatment of HER2-negative cancers.